strangerstudios/pmpro-better-logins-report/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2.3 =
+* BUG: Fixed bug where searching or filtering the report would send you back to the standard logins report.

 = .2.2 =
 * Only loading reports/better-logins.php and functions if PMPro activated.